Ensure Giotto Suite is installed.

 polygon_fill_as_factor = TRUE,

-future::plan("multisession", workers = 4) # NOTE: Depending on your system this could take time
+future::plan("multisession", workers = 4) # NOTE: Depending on your system this could take a while

 # Visualize ICF expression